-The Women in the Winner’s Circle Project Podium grant is closed.
-Deadline to apply was October 31, 2017.
+The Women in the Winner’s Circle Project Podium grant is officially open.
+The deadline to apply is October 31, 2018.

 History of the Program

 A strong advocate for women in the motorsports industry, particularly women who aspire to the professional level in racing, Lyn St. James established the Women in the Winner’s Circle Foundation (WWCF) in 1994 as a 501(c) (3) non-profit organization dedicated to professional development for talented, up-and-coming young women in racing.
 One of the Women in the Winner’s Circle Foundation’s programs was the Women in the Winner’s Circle Academy: The Complete Driver.
 The Academy became the most comprehensive educational and training program of its kind for gifted women racers providing the skills on the track and off the track to be competitive in motor sports.
-Since its inception, more than 230 women drivers from 5 countries and 33 states, including Danica Patrick, Erin Crocker, Melanie Troxel and Sarah Fisher, have participated in this invitation-only Academy.
+Since its inception, more than 230 women drivers from five countries and 33 states, including Danica Patrick, Erin Crocker, Melanie Troxel and Sarah Fisher, have participated in this invitation-only Academy.

 Building on the success of this continuing program, St. James felt it was important to provide financial resources to these talented drivers as well as training.